IAM RoadSmart: Advanced driving test

-The IAM offers an advanced driving test.
+The IAM offers an advanced driving test and an advanced riding test.
 It is run independently and does not affect the driving licence from the country where the associate lives.
 The test is significantly more difficult than the standard driving test but is within the reach of most drivers with the right guidance.
-The techniques are based on the UK police driving manual.
+The techniques are based on the UK Police Foundation book, Roadcraft: The Police Driving Manual and Motorcycle Roadcraft: The Police Rider's Handbook.

 Reasons for attempting the test include improving skills, safety or simply for fun.
 Motor insurers normally award a small discount on premiums (typically 10%), but a greater insurance discount is usually found with the IAM's associated insurance company (IAM Surety).
 It may also appeal because the associate can improve their skill as an individual, avoiding default assumptions of risk based on statistics.

 It is marketed under the name Skills for Life to emphasise the purpose of preventing fatalities and enhanced skills.

 Research has shown advanced drivers to be safer and have better fuel efficiency too.
 For example, a study by Brunel University found advanced drivers who had been through the IAM system of car control were nearly 70% better in all aspects of their driving – from steering to judging distances and speed.
 Earlier research by the Transport Research Laboratory that concluded drivers are less likely to crash if they have reached a measurable higher driving standard.
 Unpublished research by IAM Surety showed that insurance claims by IAM members were far cheaper than comparable non-IAM members, because IAM members generally didn't have big accidents.
 Additionally – according to the Association of Motor Insurers – there is a reduction in claims for the first four years after passing the IAM test.
 In short, IAM members are safer drivers.

 Around 400,000 people have attempted the advanced test, and the pass rate is around 75%.